Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `PSA_SUCCESS`: the call succeeded and the desired value has been copied to the output parameter (`size`, `buffer`, `value` or `p_key_buffer`) and if applicable the size of the value has been writen to the applicable parameter (`buffer_length`, `key_buffer_size`).
 * `PSA_ERROR_INSUFFICIENT_DATA`: the driver called `psa_crypto_driver_key_derivation_get_input_key` on a data input step which is available as a bytes input, or the driver called ``psa_crypto_driver_key_derivation_get_input_size` or `psa_crypto_driver_key_derivation_get_input_bytes` on a data input step which is available as a key input.
 This is not a fatal error and the driver is expected to call the appropriate function(s) instead.
-* `PSA_ERROR_DOES_NOT_EXIST`: the input step, is valid for this particular algorithm, but it is not part of the initial inputs.
+* `PSA_ERROR_DOES_NOT_EXIST`: the input step is valid for this particular algorithm, but it is not part of the initial inputs.
 This is not a fatal error.
 The driver will receive the input later as a [long input](#key-derivation-driver-long-inputs).
 * `PSA_ERROR_INVALID_ARGUMENT`: the input step is not valid for this particular algorithm, or the type of the input step is not suitable for this function.
 This is not a fatal error and the driver can, for example, subsequently call the appropriate function on the same step.
 * `PSA_ERROR_BUFFER_TOO_SMALL` (`psa_crypto_driver_key_derivation_get_input_bytes` only): the output buffer is too small.
 This is not a fatal error and the driver can, for example, subsequently call the same function again with a larger buffer.
 Call `psa_crypto_driver_key_derivation_get_input_size` to obtain the required size.
 * The core may return other errors such as `PSA_ERROR_CORRUPTION_DETECTED` or `PSA_ERROR_COMMUNICATION_FAILURE` to convey implementation-specific error conditions.
 Portable drivers should treat such conditions as fatal errors.